 The Popular Entertainments Working Group was set up at the 2006 Helsinki I.F.T.R. conference to give an enduring scholarly voice to the investigation of popular entertainments.
 At the outset we felt that show people and their contributions were largely unrecognised.
 Yet it could be argued that they together with their menageries, their entourage of highly skilled physical performers, their clowns, have always been successful cultural emissaries able to cross national borders seemingly at will, and to transcend the limitations of language in a manner that theatre has largely been unable to match.

 Certainly since the 19th century the speciality acts of contortionists, equestrians, jugglers, aerialists, strong men, illusionists and 'prodigies' have found a home in both the variety theatres and circus tents.
 Also the interactions between humans and animals – horses, dogs, bears, monkeys, lions or tigers – have delighted and amazed generations and have thus played a significant role in 'the social construction of happiness.'

-This Working Group seeks to bring together scholars and scholar/practitioners and welcomes participants from a range of complementary disciplines: theatre and performance studies, health, history, psychology, dance, fine art and music as well as performing arts curators and archivists to engage in the analysis as well as the celebration of popular entertainments.
+In the period since 2006 the scope of the Working Group has continued to broaden, thereby reflecting the changing interests of its members.
+Thus current discussions include such areas as popular entertainments in the context of a mediatised culture, street performances, music theatre, vaudeville, minstrelsy, and the role of children in the entertainment business.
+It strives to bring together scholars and scholar/practitioners welcoming participants from a range of complementary disciplines: theatre and performance studies, health, history, psychology, dance, fine art and music as well as performing arts curators and archivists to engage in the analysis as well as the celebration of popular entertainments.

-The Working Group is interested in exploring such issues and themes as:
+The Working Group continues to be interested in exploring such issues and themes as: